 The Mad Hatter is based on a problem that arose in the 1800s when hat companies actually used lead in the hat-making process.

 The lead got into their systems and they went insane, hence the term “mad as a hatter”.

-Those numbers 10/6 has been turned into a celebration called Mad Hatter Day that occurs on October 6 of the calendar year.
+Those numbers 10/6 have been turned into a celebration called Mad Hatter Day that occurs on October 6 of the calendar year.